roguesherlock/blog-2020/src/pages/mental-models/index.md

 #### Marginal utility
 The change in utility from the change in consumption of a good.
 Marginal utility usually diminishes with increase in consumption.

-*Example*: The first iPhone will be a significantly more impactful in your life than the second one.
+*Example*: The first iPhone will be significantly more impactful in your life than the second one.

 <br/>